Trapped: The Alex Cooper Story (2019 Lifetime)

-Alex is let out in public and at first plays it cool by surveying her surroundings and then later convincing a maintenance woman to give her a cell phone.
-Alex call Frankie and frantically tries to explain where she is but is stopped by Tiana.
-Alex creates a scene and shouts for help but everyone ignores her.
-For punishment Johnny punches her in the stomach.
+Alex is let out in public and at first, plays it cool by surveying her surroundings and then later convincing a maintenance woman to give her a cell phone.
+Alex calls Frankie and frantically tries to explain where she is but is stopped by Tiana.
+Alex creates a scene and shouts for help, but everyone ignores her.
+For punishment, Johnny punches her in the stomach.

-Johnny have a group session (WITH HIS KIDS IN THE ROOM) and preaches that being gay is a choice and if they choose that path they will be damned to eternity of hell.
-The days tick by and Alex is confined to the house.
-She has been their for a total of 52 days.
-To keep her spirits up she writes in a journal to Frankie and looks at the moon.
+Johnny has a group session (WITH HIS KIDS IN THE ROOM) and preaches that being gay is a choice, and if they choose that path, they will be damned to an eternity of hell.
+The days tick by, and Alex is confined to the house.
+She has been there for a total of 52 days.
+To keep her spirits up, she writes in a journal to Frankie and looks at the moon.

 Alex is eventually given more liberties and is allowed to go with to go grocery shopping.
-Here Alex give a note to a woman and is caught.
+Here Alex gives a note to a woman and is caught.
 Johnny beats her in a car.
 They then make her wear a backpack full of rocks to know the burden of her homosexuality.
 (Leaving marks on her shoulders at the end of the day.)
-When Alex won’t come clean about what Frankie’s last name is he makes the other gays put more rock in her backpack.
+When Alex doesn’t come clean about what Frankie’s last name is, he makes the other gays put more rock in her backpack.

 Day 87, Alex is taken to a rehab center so she can see where she will be headed next if she doesn’t take them seriously.